-250.1 Inter-Camp Transfer When a branch has deposited money to one camp and needs any portion of their balance to pay for campers at another camp, the respective camp treasurers coordinate the accounting transfer in cooperation with the Tech Trek financial liaison who submits the transfer request to SPF.
+250.1 Inter-Camp Transfer

+When a branch has deposited money to one camp and needs any portion of their balance to pay for campers at another camp, the respective camp treasurers coordinate the accounting transfer in cooperation with the Tech Trek financial liaison who submits the transfer request to SPF.
 The SPF 5% fee is transferred to the camp receiving the transfer and credited to the transferring camp.
+Transfer forms and instructions can be found on the Tech Trek Finance Google drive HERE.

+250.2 Camp Treasurer Transfer Procedure

-250.2 Camp Camp treasurers take these steps when completing transfers: Treasurer Transfer Procedure Ensure that each transfer has its own distinct transfer number and file name, using this format: T (for transfer)-Camp Number-Year-# of transmittal-camp from:camp to.
-Example: The first transfer for FY 2023 from UC San Diego to Virtual camp would be : T-5032-2023-1-SD:Virtual The electronic file shall have the same name.
-2. Ensure that the name of the branch which the funds are being transferred on behalf of is entered on the transfer form.
-3. Forward the transfer form to the financial liaison for transmission to SPF, copying the receiving camp treasurer and branch coordinator.
-Transfers may be requested by the receiving camp treasurer or branch coordinator.
-5. The camp treasurer uploads copies of all transfer forms to the appropriate Google drive folder by year and enters the transaction in the online accounting/bookkeeping tool.
+Camp treasurers take these steps when completing transfers:

+Step Action 1 The sending camp treasurers assign a unique transfer number and file name using this format: T (for transfer)-Camp Number-Camp Year-# of transmittal-camp from:camp to.
+Example: The first transfer for FY 2025 from UC San Diego to Virtual camp would be: T-5032-2025-1-SD:Virtual The electronic file shall have the same name.
+2 The sending camp treasurer completes the transfer form with sending and receiving camp information, posts the original to the Tech Trek Finance Google Drive, enters the transaction in QuickBooks, and emails a copy of the form to the Financial Liaison at techtrek-finance@aauw-ca.org with the Transfer number in the subject line.
+3 The financial liaison will email the approved form to the SPF Bookkeeper with a copy to the sending and receiving camp and branch coordinator, if applicable.
+Note: Transfers may be requested by the receiving camp treasurer or branch coordinator.